zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/elements/integration.md

 title: Elements Addon Integration
 ---

-Follow through to learn how to set one of the elements in a Builder Layout, even if you are already familiar with the concept you might learn something new. {% .lead %}
+Follow through to learn how to set one of the elements in a Builder Layout.
+Even if you are already familiar with the concept you might learn something new. {% .lead %}

 Before starting, make sure Essentials has been properly [installed](../../integration), then access the `Customizer -> Essentials -> Advanced` section and enable the **Elements Addon**.
 Save the changes and refresh the page.